 - Prepare to answer questions or act on requests.
 Participants may try to contact the event organizer via social media (What time is the bus leaving?) so make sure the channels are monitored and moderated.

-- Post online calls-to-action (take a photo with new member, quote a speaker, meet a sponsor).
+- Post online calls-to-action (take a photo with a new member, quote a speaker, meet a sponsor).

 - Tag companies, repost/retweet tags.